The best FREE photo editing suite! Fotor meets all your photo editing needs!

 Got something to say?
 You can now add text to any photo.
 Lots of options to adjust the font, size and color of your text, plus move your words around till it looks perfect!

-To zoom in and view any part of your photo during editing, select the magnifying glass at the bottom of the page.
-A small preview box will appear in the upper right-hand side of your workspace.
+To zoom in and view any part of your photo during editing, click on the magnifying glass at the bottom of the page.
+A small preview box will appear in the upper right-hand side of the viewer.
 At the bottom of this box you may select from five distinct levels of magnification.
-Choose 25%, 50%, 100%, 150% or 200% to zoom in or zoom out, and then click on your photo and drag it in any direction to pan across the surface of your image.
-Click in the "X" in the upper right-hand side of the preview box in order to return your image to its original size and continue.
-Note that the "Zoom" feature is available at every stage of editing except for the "Crops" mode.
+Choose 25%, 50%, 100%, 150% or 200% to zoom in or zoom out, and then click on your photo inside the small window and drag it in any direction to pan across the surface of your image.
+Click the "X" in the upper right-hand side of the preview box in order to zoom back out.

 Undo/Redo or Reset All

-Moving back and forward through different stages of your editing session is as simple as clicking on "Undo" and "Redo" at the bottom right-hand side of your workstation.
-By the way, "Undo" and "Redo" only available for "Adjust" and "Crop" function.
-You can also select the option to "Reset all" if you would like to clear all changes, but keep in mind that this clears the software's memory of any resent edits.
-Clicking on "Reset All" will prompt a dialog box to appear with, "Are you sure you want to clear all changes?"
-Remember that after you confirm "Yes" to this question, you will not be able to undo or redo changes.
-Of course if you select "Reset All" by mistake, you can simply click on "Cancel" or "No" and continue editing without resetting any changes.
+Moving back and forward through different stages of your editing is as simple as clicking on "Undo" and "Redo" underneath the viewer.
+You can also select the option to "Reset all" if you would like to clear all changes, but keep in mind that this clears the software's memory of any recent edits.

 Compare results with the original, unedited photo